VirtualEngine/Lability/Readme.md

 * Fixes long local module enumeration times on build 14295 and later.
 * Fixes hard-coded '\Program Files\' directory when enumerating modules to resolve localisation issues.
 * Tests computer name for validity before creating a virtual machine (#109).
-* Replaces Get-LabVMDefaults, Set-LabVMDefaults aliases with proxy functions with deprecation warning.
-* Replaces Get-LabHostDefaults, Set-LabHostDefaults aliases with proxy functions with deprecation warning.
-* Adds support for injecting modules in VMs (#106)
- * Caches multiple module and DSC resource versions
- * Adds `-ModuleCachePath` to `Set-LabHostDefault`
- * Adds `NonNodeData\Lability\Module = @()` and `Node\Lability_Module` support
- * Adds `Provider = 'FileSystem'` support to DSC resource and PowerShell module definitions
-* Deprecates LabNode functionality (will move to the LabilityBootstrap module)

 ### v0.9.10